 I myself love driving in Colombia.
 Especially outside major cities.
 Driving in Bogotá is especially stressful.
 But outside of that, very nice.
 You have to get used to the way of driving and the different types of roads, but it’s worth it.
 Stopping along the way and seeing much more, visiting villages where no tourist comes, really going off the beaten path, more flexibility: you can do it by car!
 Of course, you don’t have to do your entire trip by car; just one region is great, too.

 It is not (yet) common for travelers to rent a car in Colombia.
-Bus transportation is good and cheap, a cab also costs almost nothing, and even a car with a private driver is affordable.
-And on top of that, there are also disadvantages to driving in Colombia: you have to pay more attention and it takes a lot of energy to drive long distances (and on bad roads), it is more expensive than taking the bus, there are risks for accidents and damage to the car and driving in Colombia can sometimes be quite scary.
+Bus transportation is good and cheap, a cab also costs almost nothing and even a car with a private driver is affordable.
+On top of that, there are also disadvantages to driving a car in Colombia: you have to pay more attention and it takes a lot of energy to drive long distances (and on bad roads), it is more expensive than by bus, there are risks for accidents and damage to the car and driving in Colombia can sometimes be quite scary.

 Still, renting a car in Colombia is certainly not to be discouraged, but do prepare well and pay extra attention.
 Don’t forget the long distances, either.
 Adapt to the rules of the Colombians and be patient.
 Get good insurance and don’t drive further if you are tired.
 There are so many beautiful villages, everywhere you can spend the night to continue the next day.
 If you don’t dare, better don’t do it.
 If you do, it is a wonderful and unforgettable experience!